-The indigenous people of the Amazon basin traditionally consumed ayahuasca as medicine in spiritual ceremonies.
+The indigenous people of the Amazon basin traditionally consumed ayahuasca, a psychedelic drug, as medicine in spiritual ayahuasca ceremonies.
 The drug has several different names throughout Brazil and the northern part of South America, including “ayawaska,” “caapi,” “cipo,” “natem” and “shori.”
 The first known use dates back to 1000 C.E. based on a discovery of ayahuasca residue in a Bolivian cave.
 Christian missionaries who encountered users in the Amazonian basin considered the drug the work of the devil.

 Though ayahuasca is an uncontrolled substance, dimethyltryptamine (DMT) extracted from the plant has a Schedule I drug classification, according to the Controlled Substances Act.
 Knowledge of ayahuasca usage increased after the McKenna brothers published their book True Hallucinations, detailing their Amazonian experience.